Group visits to Monk's House

-Explore the property that became the country home of Leonard and Virginia Woolf and the place that inspired the writing of so many of Woolf's major works.
-Soak up the atmosphere of this literary home as you walk amongst the Bloomsbury paintings and furniture decorated by Woolf's artist sister Vanessa Bell and her artistic companion, Duncan Grant.
+Explore the property that became the country home of Leonard and Virginia Woolf, and the place that inspired the latter to write many of her major works.
+Soak up the atmosphere of this literary home as you walk among the Bloomsbury paintings and furniture that was decorated by Woolf's artist sister Vanessa Bell and her artistic companion, Duncan Grant.

-With tulips, spring blossom, roses and dahlias there is something for eveyone throughout the year in this lovely Bloomsbury garden.
-Perhaps have a team game of bowls on the lawn or take a peek at the vegetables growing in the allotment.
-Take in the beautiful views or just sit in quiet contemplation and enjoy the peace and tranquility the garden has to offer.
+With tulips, spring blossom, roses and dahlias, there's lots to see throughout the year in this lovely Bloomsbury garden.
+Perhaps have a team game of bowls on the lawn, or take a peek at the vegetables growing in the allotment.
+Some people prefer to just sit and enjoy the peace and tranquillity that the garden has to offer.

 Make a day of it

-Why not follow the Bloomsbury trail in Sussex and make a day of it?
-Charleston, the country home of Woolf's sister Vanessa Bell, and Berwick Church are both close by.
+Got a whole day to spare?
+Then why not follow the Bloomsbury trail.
+Charleston, the country home of Virginia Woolf's sister Vanessa Bell, and Berwick Church are both close by.
 Alternatively, Alfriston Clergy House, Sheffield Park and Bateman's are all nearby National Trust places that could make a lovely addition to your outing.

 Members must bring their current membership cards with them to avoid paying the full group rate.
 If any of your group would like to join the National Trust, please direct them to our Join Us page or call 0344 800 1895.

 Booking your group visit to Monk’s House